RicherMans/Speaker-Anti-Spoofing-Classifiers/README.md

 ## Config

 The framework here uses a combination of [google-fire](https://github.com/google/python-fire) and `yaml` parsing to enable a convenient interface for anti-spoofing model training.
-By default one needs to pass a .yaml config into any of the command scripts.
+By default one needs to pass a `*.yaml` configuration file into any of the command scripts.
 However parameters of the `yaml` files can also be overwritten on the fly:

 `python3 run.py train config/asv17.yaml --model MYMODEL`, searches for the model `MYMODEL` in `models.py` and runs the experiment using that model.